-Illicit Trade Worth €3bn Says GT
+Illicit Trade Worth €3bn Says Grant Thornton

 The level of money laundering activity in Ireland is estimated to be at least €3bn according to a new report published today by business advisory firm Grant Thornton.